evgenyslab/cython_examples/README.md

     -> note that exporting the LD_LIBRARY_PATH will only work in the connected docker instance...
     -> maybe in pycharm starting script need to do export of LD library path to get it to see correctly..

+To run remote testing, could use pycharm to upload with ssh, then ssh into docker and run:

+`python3 setup.py build_ext --inplace`

+to build the project inplace, then run `pythonr3 tests/testSuite.py` but this has import error :()

 NOTE: when using CLion with ssh - it creates a different project folder!
 Might not be able to run both C++ and python concurrently in CLion and Pycharm!
 Develop C++ FIRST, Then close and use Pycharm w/ shh...